MaartenMarsman/bgms/README.md

 structures that include the edge between variables 3 and 9 compared to network structures that exclude this edge?
-Frequentist approaches are limited in this respect, because they can only reject the conditional independence hypothesis, but not support it Wagenmakers (2007).
+Frequentist approaches are limited in this respect, because they can only reject the conditional independence hypothesis, but not support it (Wagenmakers et al. 2018;
+Wagenmakers 2007).
 This creates the problem that, if an edge is excluded, we do not know whether this is because the edge is absent in the population, or because we lack the power to reject the null hypothesis of independence.
 To avoid this problem, we will use a Bayesian approach using Bayes factors (Kass and Raftery 1995).
 The inclusion Bayes factor (Huth et al. 2023) allows us to quantify how much the data support both conditional dependence —<em>evidence of edge presence</em>— or conditional independence —<em>evidence of edge absence</em>.
-It also allows us to conclude that there is only limited support for either hypothesis (Dienes 2014) —an
-<em>absence of evidence</em>.
+It also allows us to conclude that there is only limited support for either hypothesis (Dienes 2014) —an <em>absence of evidence</em>.

 ## Installation